 This suggests that we may need to re-think where we focus our attention when it comes to neck and back pain.

 A team of Polish researchers, led by Dr. Anita Król from the Jagiellonian University Medical College, studied the relationship between pelvic tilt and a host of factors, like age, BMI, abdominal muscle activation, and spinal postures

-These findings contradict the assumptions of lower cross syndrome, which suggests tight hip flexors and lumbar erectors combine with weak abdominal and gluteal muscles to create excessive anterior pelvic tilt and compensatory hyperlordosis of the spine.
+These findings contradict the assumptions of lower cross syndrome, which suggests tight hip flexors and lower spine muscles and weak abdominal and butt muscles create too much anterior pelvic tilt and lordosis of the spine.

-These postural deviations are thought to be the source of the individual’s pain.
-Instead, this work suggests that anterior pelvic tilt or lordosis does not increase the risk of pain.
+These postural deviations are thought to be the source of back pain.
+Instead, the research suggests that anterior pelvic tilt or lordosis does not increase the risk of pain.

 Slouching has long been a form of rebellion.
 As people transitioned from the stiff, corseted, formal clothes of the 19th century to the loose, free hanging, anything-goes dresses of the flappers, even their furniture went from stiff and stately to comfy and less restrictive.

 Gone were the hard-backed chairs that forced upright posture.
 They were replaced by soft, springy sofas, which brought the slouched, slumped posture.
 Consumerism and relaxation prevailed, as did slouching and the fight to avoid a hunchback posture.

 Although video games, cell phones, and backpacks are blamed for back pain among kids and teenagers, a study on the effects of “text neck” looked at 150 young adults and found no association between neck posture and pain.